mattlord/mongo-embedded-sample/README.md

 ## WARNING!
 This is for demonstration and experimentation purposes only!

-This is the source used to build a sample MongoDB Embedded app container image.
+This is the source used to build a sample MongoDB Embedded app container image ([see how the mongodb-embedded build was done here](build-instructions.md).

 The container image is [available on docker hub](https://hub.docker.com/r/mattalord/mongo-embedded-sample/).
 There is currently only an armhf image which should allow you to run the sample app on any Linux ARM distro running on ARMv6 or later hardware.